Festival Hours: 10:00 am to 7:00 pm

 (408) 683-4102 www.magnumaviation.com

 RV Parking: Unfortunately Festival-adjacent overnight RV parking is no longer available due to impending residential development on the land we utilized for that purpose in the past.
-We recommend contacting Gilroy Gardens at (408) 840-7100 or Casa de Fruta at (408) 842-9316, or check the list of RV parks on the Gilroy Welcome Center website.
+We recommend contacting Gilroy Gardens, Casa de Fruta, or Visit Gilroy.